 We schedule a discovery meeting to ask strategic questions and give potential clients the opportunity to evaluate our process first hand.

 We present our proposal in person.
-Typically, our proposals contain several options to choose from, based what potential clients tell us they need as well as our own research.
+Typically, our proposals contain several options to choose from, based what potential clients have told us they need as well as our own research.

 Once we agree on a project option, we schedule a kick-off meeting to pop the champagne!
-In addition to celebrating our new relationship, we introduce the client to their project team, align on timeline, and address any outstanding questions.
+In addition to celebrating our new relationship, we introduce our new client to their project team, align on timeline, and address any outstanding questions.

 Beginning to end, onboarding usually takes 2–3 weeks.
 Experience tells us that slowing down the intake process increases the likelihood of success at every stage of the project—from kickoff to launch.
 Our approach doesn’t appeal to every client, but we’ve built some solid and long-lasting relationships with the ones who value our commitment and attention to detail.